-During the sensory motor stage knowledge is developing through physical interactions with the world using their senses and it is through these experiences that the child learns physical mobility, develops memory, language and behavior management skills.
+First, it is during the sensory motor stage knowledge is developing.
+It could be through physical interactions with the world using their senses.
+Also, it is these experiences that the child learns physical mobility, develops memory, language and behavior management skills.

 2) Pre-operational stage for Behavior Management

-During the pre-operational stage intelligence is demonstrated through the use of symbols, language use develops along with memory and imagination.
-Behavior Management thinking is done in a non-logical, non-reversible manner.
+Secondly, the pre-operational stage intelligence is demonstrated through the use of symbols.
+This, plus the language use develops along with memory and imagination.
+Here, behavior management thinking is done in a non-logical, non-reversible manner.

 3) Concrete operational stage for Behavior Management

-During the concrete operational stage, intelligence is demonstrated through logical and systematic manipulation of symbols related to concrete objects.
-Operational thinking develops behavior management.
-Egocentric thought diminishes.
+Thirdly, intelligence is demonstrated through logical and systematic manipulation of symbols related to concrete objects.
+Subconsciously, operational thinking develops behavior management.
+Furthermore, egocentric thought diminishes.

 4) Formal Operational stage for Behavior Management

-During the formal operational stage, intelligence is demonstrated through the logical use of symbols related to abstract concepts and egocentric thought returns for behavior management.
+Lastly, intelligence is demonstrated through the logical use of symbols.
+The symbols, are related to abstract concepts and egocentric thought returns for behavior management.

 How Do You Train Your Child’s Brain for Behavior Management?